p4cho-root/getting_stated/Getting_Started.md

 hackerSploit
 https://www.youtube.com/@HackerSploit (he is God too and very kind and Helpful, a good friend, all in One) //very thankful to him

-##Bug Bounty YOUTUBERS
+###Bug Bounty YOUTUBERS

-Nahamsec
+Nahamsec,
-stok
+stok,
-insiderPhd
+insiderPhd,
-hackersimplify
+hackersimplify,
-hackersera
+hackersera,
-BePrectical
+BePrectical,
-Eshan Singh
+Eshan Singh,
-hackerone
+hackerone,
-bugcrowd
+bugcrowd,
-intigrity
+intigrity,
-PhdSecurity
+PhdSecurity,

 LABS TO TEST YOUR SKILLS
 -------------------------